freeCodeCamp/freeCodeCampOS/docs/src/cli.md

 create-freecodecamp-os-app add-project
 ```

-The version of the CLI is tied to the version of `freecodecamp-os`.
+The major version of the CLI is tied to the version of `freecodecamp-os`.
 Some options may not be available if the version of the CLI is not compatible with the version of `freecodecamp-os` that is installed.